2Pillows/resume-template/README.md

 If you're having problems with authentication this may be helpful: <https://code.visualstudio.com/docs/sourcecontrol/github>

+#### To download the PDF
+* In VS Code, right-click the PDF and select `Download...`

+OR

+* On GitHub, navigate to the PDF and select `Download raw file` near the top right of the file preview window.

 #### To generate a PNG for a one-page resume
 ```
 pdftoppm ./src/input_file_name.pdf output_file_name -png -singlefile